single bottom, Diamond & CBN Usage Principals

 Cooling efficiency refers to the coolant's ability to absorb and dissipate heat:

-• Water-Based Coolants Synthetic Coolants offer excellent cooling efficiency.
+• check icon Water-Based Coolants Synthetic Coolants offer excellent cooling efficiency.

-• Oil-Based Coolants offer good cooling efficiency, sufficient for most applications.
+• check icon Oil-Based Coolants offer good cooling efficiency, sufficient for most applications.

-• Synthetic Coolants offer excellent cooling efficiency, balancing performance and lubrication.
+• check icon Synthetic Coolants offer excellent cooling efficiency, balancing performance and lubrication.

 Lubrication